 College of Liberal Arts & Social Sciences > Academics > Interdisciplinary Self-Designed Program > Student Resources > Course Selection, Registration & Transfers FAQ > Course Selection FAQ

-ISD Students may take courses from virtually all departments of the College of Liberal Arts and Social Sciences (graduate and upper-level undergraduate), the College of Education (graduate), the School of Computer Science, Telecommunications and Information Systems, and the College of Commerce, including the Kellstadt Graduate School of Business.
+ISD Students may take courses from virtually all departments of the College of Liberal Arts and Social Sciences (graduate and upper-level undergraduate), the College of Science and Health, the College of Communication, the College of Computing and Digital Media, the College of Education, and Kellstadt Graduate School of Business and College of Commerce.

 The application process asks that you submit a Statement of Academic Purpose and a List of Courses and a list of courses from DePaul’s offerings which will help you realize those goals.
-If you are not certain about selecting your courses, the ISD Director or Associate Director will assist you.
+If you are not certain about selecting your courses, the ISD Director will assist you.
 As you move through the program you have the flexibility to alter your original list of courses while adhering to your original areas of interest.
-If your interests change significantly, you need to renegotiate your program with the Director or Associate Director.
+If your interests change significantly, you need to renegotiate your program with the Director.

 In the International Studies Graduate Program, the following should be noted:

 In the School of Communication certain core courses in the graduate program are usually closed to students outside those programs.
 Most courses in the program in Public Relations and Advertising are closed to students outside those programs.